-Community-based physicians are those who request Medical Center services for their patients and wish to be affiliated with the Medical Center.
-Community-based physicians are not members of the Medical Staff and do not have clinical privileges at the Medical Center.
-Community-based physicians need not meet all requirements for membership or privileges.
+Community-based practitioners are those who request Medical Center services for their patients and wish to be affiliated with the Medical Center.
+Community-based practitioners are not members of the Medical Staff and do not have clinical privileges at the Medical Center.
+Community-based practitioners need not meet all requirements for membership or privileges.